In this post – you will learn how to start and create your own affiliate marketing or money-generating blog from scratch.

 Can I Do Affiliate Marketing On Blogger?

-I would not recommend using Blogger for affiliate, as there’s a limit to what you can do on a free blogging platform.
+I would not recommend using Blogger for affiliates, as there’s a limit to what you can do on a free blogging platform.
 And it’ll be very hard for you to monetize such a blog.
 The best is using Bluehost and set up a self-hosted blog where you have no limit whatsoever.

 And you will highly be more favored by search engines than free blogs.